One of my yearly goals was to select three behaviors that I am opposed to and adopt them for one week, then write about my experiences.

 The "writing" for this show is complete.
 I performed the show at Kripalu, altered slightly so I could teach lessons between stories.

 I'll begin the process of booking a theater for a formal performance now.

 28. Explore the option of teaching a college class.

 I met with a professor from a local college and described my proposed class.
 She approved of my idea and promised to pass the information onto her department head.

-A friend has passed on ideas and recipes for meals that I plan to make this month.
+A friend has passed on ideas and recipes for meals that I plan to make.
+So far I have done nothing.

 30. Plan a 25 year reunion of the Heavy Metal Playhouse.

 The search for a location continues, though I am getting frustrated by the lack of forward momentum.